-The student chooses an advisor and committee.
+- The student chooses an advisor and committee.

-A first-year research project is designed, conducted, and the results are written up as a research paper and presented in a spring brown bag to the department.
+- A first-year research project is designed, conducted, and the results are written up as a research paper and presented in a spring brown bag to the department.

 - A second-year research project is designed, conducted, written up as a research paper, and presented in a spring brown bag to the department.

-Coursework continues, typically 2 courses per semester.
+- Coursework continues, typically 2 courses per semester.
 The student takes one or two core courses, and a statistics or methods course.

-The student also takes the teaching practicum class, which typically involves acting as a TA for a class.
+- The student also takes the teaching practicum class, which typically involves acting as a TA for a class.
 Students must take this class three times during their residency in the program.

 - Research continues.
 Coursework continues, as agreed upon by student and committee.

-A literature review paper is proposed and completed by August 15th.
+- A literature review paper is proposed and completed by August 15th.
 The student continues the teaching practicum class.

-Year 4 and 5The dissertation topic is selected and presented formally to the student’s committee in an oral and written format.
-The dissertation research is conducted, completed, and defended.
+- The dissertation topic is selected and presented formally to the student’s committee in an oral and written format.

-Other requirements:Reading and research activity is expected in the summer.
+- Reading and research activity is expected in the summer.

-Students are required to attend department colloquia.
+- Students are required to attend department colloquia.